Dr. Zed Blanco

 Dr. Ned Blanco

-The identical twin brother of Zed, who is not just Zed with a mustache.
+Zed's identical twin brother, who is not just Zed with a mustache.
 The main antagonist of the Zombie Island DLC.

 - Affably Evil: In spite of the fact that he's a Zombie Apocalypse-unleashing, murderous Mad Scientist, he's pretty chatty and pleasant towards the Vault Hunters.
 He makes brownies, offers them some, then remembers he probably shouldn't be giving brownies to the people who want him dead.

 - Anti-Climax Boss: Invoked.
 Intended and subverted.
-He goes down quite easily.
+He goes down quite easily; he doesn't even have full miniboss durability, at most he's just equal to a regular Badass.
 Followed by credits rolling past at lightning speed.
 Then they're suddenly ripped away and Undead Ned screams "It's not over yet!"
 Along with a character intro screen of Undead Ned with the text "HOLY F*#KING SHIT!!!"

 - Badass Mustache: One that's apparently growing out of his surgical mask.
 He still has a moustache as Undead Ned, although it's styled completely differently.